Alma Recurrent Global Natural Resources Fund

 Overview

-Alma Recurrent Global Natural Resources Fund invests primarily in publicly traded equity and debt securities of global natural resource-related companies, operating in a capacity related to the supply, production, distribution, refining, transportation and consumption of natural resources.
+Alma Recurrent Global Natural Resources Fund invests primarily in publicly traded equity of global natural resource-related companies, operating in a capacity related to the supply, production, distribution, refining, transportation and consumption.

 The fund’s management is delegated to Recurrent Investment Advisors LLC.